Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 And it's like, even though I might sin from time to time, the Catholic faith is probably going to be a really important part of my life.

-I'd say that there's a value there where not everyone wants to.
+And I don't know, I'd say that there's a value there where not everybody wants to correct themselves.

 Like changing and correcting yourself in some way is like a big ask that isn't always necessarily the case.